2014 HQ124

-' is a sub-kilometer asteroid, classified as near-Earth object and potentially hazardous asteroid of the Aten group, approximately 400 m in diameter.
+' is a sub-kilometer asteroid, classified as a near-Earth object and potentially hazardous asteroid of the Aten group, approximately 400 m in diameter.
 It passed 3.25 lunar distances (LD) from Earth on 8 June 2014.
 It was discovered on 23 April 2014 by NEOWISE.
 It is estimated that an impact event would have had the energy equivalent of 2,000 megatons of TNT and would have created a 5 km impact crater.
 The news media misleadingly nicknamed it The Beast. previously passed this close to Earth in 1952 and will not again until at least 2307.
 Radar imaging suggests it may be a contact binary.

 Orbit

 orbits the Sun at a distance of 0.6–1.1 AU once every 0 years and 9 months (287 days; semi-major axis of 0.85 AU).
 Its orbit has an eccentricity of 0.26 and an inclination of 26° with respect to the ecliptic.